Cabraham1/contact-form-trial/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Key Features <a name="key-features"></a>
+- The website is responsive and displays images, descriptions and links to each of the portfolio projects completed throughout the course.
+- All links in the navigation menu and the footer work.
+- When clicking on the links in the navigation menu, the user is taken to the corresponding section of the landing page.

 ## 🚀 Live Demo <a name="#live-demo"></a>
 [Live Demo Link](coming soon)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ## 🛠 Built With <a name="built-with"></a>

+## Tech Stack <a name="tech-stack"></a>

 - HTML & CSS & JavaScript
 - Git, Github and Visual Studio Code